IT administrators may think that Web-based applications free them of management responsibilities, but that's not

 In addition to plug-in requirements, specific browser requirements cause issues.
 In 2001, Microsoft introduced Internet Explorer 6 (IE6) with Windows XP.
 Microsoft made a strong push for IE6 because it allowed Web apps to read and write to the local system, giving them capabilities and feature sets approaching those of local fat apps.

 This also made IE6 unsecure, leading many to declare it the worst browser ever.
-Unfortunately, while
+Unfortunately, while most of the world moved past IE6, many enterprises standardized around IE6 and had to continue supporting apps for a heavily patched, out-of-date browser.

 Issues such as plug-ins, security settings and version requirements mean that managing browsers can be a lot of work.
 With large enterprise line-of-business applications, the problem compounds.
 In fact, when Brian Madden and I visited Oracle in November, we learned that one of their biggest VDI use cases is browser compatibility.